eugenechen0514/gopro-hilight-extract/README.md

     npx gopro-hilight-extract --help
     ```

-# Work with `GoPro Quik` and `Adobe Prelude`
+# Work with `Adobe Prelude`
-1. Edit HiLight tags in `GoPro Quik`
+1. Extract xmp file by `npx gopro-hilight-extract -t xmp <file>`
-2. Extract xmp file by `npx gopro-hilight-extract -t xmp <file>`
+2. Open an `Adobe Prelude` project and then import a xmp file by the penal which is open on `Window -> Unassociated Metadata`).
-3. Open an `Adobe Prelude` project and then import a xmp file by the penal which is open on `Window -> Unassociated Metadata`).
+3. Apply markers to some clips

-4. Apply markers to some clips
+Note: In `GoPro Quik`, HiLight tags metadata may not save in mp4 file, so this package can not extract the HiLight tags which is created in `GoPro Quik`.